millerk22/emc2-labs/EMC2-Labs-Fall/lab11.rst

     t = 4 \pi m^x l^y g^z

-Now look up the equation for the period of a pendulum and see if you are right!
+Now look up the equation for the period of a pendulum and see how you did!

 G. I. Taylor and the Atomic Bomb
 ---------------------------------
-Around the time the US started testing the atomic bomb, a British physicist named G. I. Taylor saw pictures of the explosion in Time magazine.
+During the early US atomic bomb tests, British physicist named G. I. Taylor saw pictures of the explosion in Time magazine.

 |first| |second|